redotvideo/examples/google-cloud-run-parallelized/README.md

 ```
 curl -X POST <your-render-orchestrator-url>/render \
 -H "Content-Type: application/json" \
--d '{"variables": {"username": "John"}, "numWorkers": 10}'
+-d '{"variables": {"username": "John"}, "numWorkers": 5}'
 ```

+This will distribute the rendering work across five cloud functions.
 You can check out the logs and rendering progress in the Google Cloud Function logs.

-### Notes
+## Usage Notes

 Some useful information, as well as considerations on what parameters to use:

+**Cold Start times:**
+Depending on your previous usage, your Google Cloud account & project might not be prioritized for cold start times, and thus the bottleneck of your render speeds might be cold start tiems.
+You can check the logs of your render worker function to see how fast the render workers spin up after sending the request.
+For example, we have noticed that after creating a new Google Cloud project, we sometimes had to wait for 30s+ for a render worker to spin up, whereas cold start times were very fast on a project that we had been using for a lot of time already.

+**Video Duration:**
-- Parallel rendering is especially effective for longer videos (>1 min).
+Parallel rendering is especially effective for longer videos (>1 min).
 For short videos, the overhead of waiting for a bunch of cloud functions to cold boot may not be worth it

+**Choosing the number of workers:**
-- Depending on the length of the video you're going to render, you might want to adjust the `numWorkers` parameter.
+Depending on the length of the video you're going to render, you might want to adjust the `numWorkers` parameter.
 A single worker should not render less than a second of video